Ayutthaya Kingdom: Later Phitsanulok dynasty to early Prasat Thong dynasty

-Songtham temporarily restored stability to Ayutthaya and focused inward on religious construction projects, most notably a great temple at Wat Phra Phutthabat.
-In the sphere of foreign policy, Songtham lost suzerainty of Lan Na, Cambodia and Tavoy, expelled the Portuguese, and expanded Siam's foreign trade ties to include both the English East India Company and French East India Company, along with new merchant colonies in Siam representing communities from all across Asia.
-Additionally, Songtham maintained the service of Yamada Nagamasa, whose Japanese mercenaries were at this point serving as the king's own royal guard.

-As Songtham's life began to fade, the issue of succession generated conflict once again when both King Songtham's brother, Prince Sisin, and his son, Prince Chetthathirat, found support for their claims among the Siamese court.
-Although Thai tradition typically favored brothers over sons in matters of inheritance, Songtham enlisted the help of his influential cousin, Prasat Thong to ensure his son would inherit the kingdom instead.
-When Songtham died in 1628, Prasat Thong used his alliance with Yamada Nagamasa's mercenaries to purge everyone who had supported Prince Sisin's claim, eventually capturing and executing Sisin as well.
-Soon Prasat Thong became more powerful in Siam than the newly crowned King Chetthathriat, and through further intrigue staged a coup in which Chetthathirat was deposed and executed in favor of his even younger brother Athittayawong, whom Prasat Thong intended to use as a puppet ruler.
+As Songtham's life began to fade, succession again generated conflict when both his brother, Prince Sisin, and his son, Prince Chetthathirat, found support at court.
+Although Thai tradition typically favored brothers over sons in matters of inheritance, Songtham enlisted his influential cousin, Prasat Thong, to ensure his son would inherit the kingdom.
+When Songtham died in 1628, Prasat Thong used his alliance with Yamada Nagamasa's mercenaries to purge Sisin's supporters, eventually capturing and executing Sisin.
+Prasat Thong soon overshadowed the newly crowned Chetthathirat and staged a coup that deposed and executed him in favour of his younger brother Athittayawong, whom he intended to use as a puppet.

-This form of government was quickly met with resistance by elements within the Thai court who were dissatisfied with the idea of having two acting heads of state.
-Since Prasat Thong already ruled Siam in all but name as Kalahom, he opted to resolve the issue by orchestrating the final dethronement and execution of the child king in 1629.
-Thus, Prasat Thong had completely usurped the kingdom by double (perhaps triple) regicide, extinguishing the Sukhothai dynasty 60 years after its installation by the Burmese.
-Many of King Prasat Thong's former allies abandoned his cause following his ascension to the throne.
-In the course of quelling such resistance, Prasat Thong assassinated his former ally Yamada Nagamasa in 1630 (who now opposed Prasat Thong's coup), and promptly banished all the remaining Japanese from Siam.
-While a community of Japanese exiles were eventually welcomed back into the country, this event marks the end of the Tokugawa Shogunate's long-standing formal relationship with the Ayutthaya Kingdom.
+This arrangement quickly met resistance from elements of the Thai court dissatisfied with having two acting heads of state.
+Since Prasat Thong already ruled Siam in all but name as Kalahom, he orchestrated the final dethronement and execution of the child king in 1629.
+Prasat Thong had thus fully usurped the throne through double, perhaps triple, regicide, ending the Sukhothai dynasty 60 years after its installation by the Burmese.
+Many of his former allies abandoned him after his accession.
+In quelling the resistance, Prasat Thong assassinated his former ally Yamada Nagamasa in 1630, who had opposed the coup, and banished the remaining Japanese from Siam.
+Although a community of Japanese exiles was eventually welcomed back, the episode marked the end of the Tokugawa Shogunate's long-standing formal relationship with the Ayutthaya Kingdom.